davidanderson3/umls-release-qa/umls.nlm.nih.gov/releasedocs/2024AA/Release notes and other txt files/readme.txt

 -------------------
 UMLS users have extended the functionality of the UMLS in a variety of ways by developing APIs, automation scripts, and natural language processing tools.
 You can find a list of these on the UMLS Community web page: https://www.nlm.nih.gov/research/umls/implementation_resources/community/index.html.

 Want to add your tool?
-Send a request to the NLM Help Desk (https://support.nlm.nih.gov/support/create-case/) with the subject line: “UMLS Community.”
+Send a request to the NLM Help Desk (https://support.nlm.nih.gov/support/create-case/) with the subject line: "UMLS Community"

 Be sure to include a link to your source code so that other UMLS users can adapt your tool.
 We are especially interested in:
  - Database load scripts